 The ULI Center for Sustainability and Economic Performance is dedicated to creating healthy, resilient, and high performance communities around the world.
-Through the work of its Greenprint and Urban Resilience programs, the Center provides leadership and support to land use professionals to invest in energy performance and portfolio resilience while reducing risks due to a changing climate.
+Through the work of its Greenprint, Building Healthy Places, and Urban Resilience programs, the Center provides leadership and support to real estate and land use professionals to invest in energy efficient, healthy, resilient, and sustainable buildings and communities.

 In 2014, ULI’s Board decided to create the new Center for Sustainability and Economic Performance as a logical transition from the organization’s previous work under the Climate, Land Use, and Energy (CLUE) program.
 The new Center builds upon the work of CLUE and broadens its scope to address adaptation as well as mitigation.

 The three programs within the Center are the ULI Greenprint Center for Building Performance, Tenant Energy Optimization Program, and the Urban Resilience Program.
 In 2018, the Center started the 10-Minute Walk campaign in partnership with the Trust for Public Land and National Recreation and Park Association.

 The ULI Greenprint Center for Building Performance is a catalyst for change, taking meaningful, immediate, and measurable actions to generate real estate solutions that improve the environment through energy efficiency while demonstrating the correlation with increased property values.